RobertMueller2/OneIMExtensionExample/README.md

 ### I don't want to wait, can I add SP5 of release 25.4?

 You could.
-You would have to edit `localsettings.props` as well as all subdirectories' `.csproj` files.
+You would have to edit `localsettings.props` and add a new configuration for the new version.

 ### Can I compile this in VS Code?